Finance Concentration Requirements

 Case study analysis of corporate financial policies and strategies.
 Includes development of spreadsheet-based models to analyze corporate financial strategies and valuation issues and an investigation into measuring and managing the value of companies.

-• FIN 462 INTERNATIONAL FINANCIAL MGT
+• FIN 462 International Financial Management

 Units: 1